Tuition & Additional Expenses

 Scholarship Overview

-The Dean’s Scholars Award Program is the flagship scholarship program at Vanderbilt Business.
-Selected annually from the incoming MBA class, Dean’s Scholars receive a full-tuition scholarship.
-One Dean’s Scholar is selected from each year’s cohort as the Dean’s Scholar Award Winner and receives an additional $15,000 yearly stipend.
+The Dean's Scholars Program is the signature scholarship at Vanderbilt.
+Selected from the incoming class, Dean's Scholars receive a full tuition scholarship.
+One Dean's Scholar is selected from each year's cohort as the Dean's Scholar Award winner and receives an additional $15,000 yearly stipend.

 Federal Financial Aid